swajeet01/malang/README.md

 ### Compile Your Program

 Compile your file normally like you compile a C program.

-### Editor Setup (Windows)
-- Open or create a new folder from VSCode.
-- Create a file named `main.c`.

-_We don't need that Language Mode workaround here because it's already a C file_

 ## Documentation
 Read the [MALang Basics](docs/basics.md)